-- 63.1 The corporation may: - (a) compile and distribute such information about the candidates, and - (b) organise and hold such meetings to enable the candidates to speak and respond to questions, as it considers necessary.
+- 63.1 The corporation may: - (a) compile and distribute such information about the candidates, and - (b) organise and hold such meetings, whether online or face-to-face, to enable the candidates to speak and respond to questions, or to themselves gain further information.

-- Any information provided by the corporation about the candidates, including information compiled by the corporation under rule 64, must be: - (a) objective, balanced and fair, - (b) equivalent in size and content for all candidates, - (c) compiled and distributed in consultation with all of the candidates standing for
+as it considers necessary.

-- election, and - (d) must not seek to promote or procure the election of a specific candidate or candidates, at the expense of the electoral prospects of one or more other candidates. - Where the corporation proposes to hold a meeting to enable the candidates to speak, the corporation must ensure that all of the candidates are invited to attend, and in organising and holding such a meeting, the corporation must not seek to promote or procure the election of a specific candidate or candidates at the expense of the electoral prospects of one or more other candidates.
+- Any information provided by the corporation about the candidates, including information compiled by the corporation under rule 64, must be: - (a) objective, balanced and fair, - (b) equivalent in size and content for all candidates, - (c) compiled and distributed in consultation with all of the candidates standing for election, and - (d) must not seek to promote or procure the election of a specific candidate or candidates, at the expense of the electoral prospects of one or more other candidates. - Where the corporation proposes to hold a meeting (face-to-face or online) to enable the candidates to speak, the corporation must ensure that all of the candidates are invited to attend, and in organising and holding such a meeting, the corporation must not seek to promote or procure the election of a specific candidate or candidates at the expense of the electoral prospects of one or more other candidates.